 Studies that, all though interesting, cannot be relied upon, are:

-3- Even studies that are in humans cannot always be relied upon.
+- Even human studies cannot always be relied upon.
 Sometimes the number of people tested is so small that the results may not be reproducible.
 Sometimes the study reports positive benefits, but the magnitude of the benefits is so small that the product is not worth buying.
-(For example a product that reports weight loss, but the weight loss is one half pound per month, which would not be acceptable to many purchasers.)
+For example, a product that reports weight loss, but the weight loss is one-half pound per month, might not be acceptable to many purchasers.
 The study didn’t compare the product to a placebo (known as a sugar-pill, but really any pill that has no active ingredients in it) or other product proven to work.
 Especially when it comes to measuring things that are subjective like pain, comfort, pleasure, etc. just believing that the pill will work causes some people to report positive results even though they took the placebo (which is known to do nothing).

 So look for studies that:

-1- Are placebo controlled studies in humans that report P-Values of .05 or smaller (P-values represent the odds that the reported benefit of the product was a matter or chance or luck.) .05 means that that there was a 5% chance of the results occurring due to chance and not the therapeutic efficacy of the product.
+1. Are placebo-controlled studies in humans that report P-Values of .05 or smaller (P-values represent the odds that the reported benefit of the product was a matter of chance or luck.) .05 means that that there was a 5% chance of the results occurring due to chance and not the therapeutic efficacy of the product.
 The lower the P-Value the more likely it is that the product works!